 The annual ABN AMRO World Tennis Tournament is the biggest tournament of its kind in the Netherlands.
 Past winners include tennis greats such as Roger Federer, Jo-Wilfred Tsonga, Stan Wawrinka Tomáš Berdych and Juan Martín del Potro.

-In February 2021 the ABN AMRO World Tennis Tournament will be held in Rotterdam for the 48th time.
 Ever since its inception in 1972, the Rotterdam Open has been growing steadily.
 In 2018, the 45th edition of the World Tennis Tournament drew 122,846 spectators; a record for the Rotterdam-based ATP World Tour 500 series tournament.

 Who's playing at the ABN AMRO World Tennis Tournament?

-Possible special exempt
+one possible special exempt

 While the ABN AMRO World Tennis Tournament is a men's singles and doubles tournament, the event also includes a Wheelchair Tennis ITF-1 level singles and doubles tournament.